Michael Masi

-Michael Masi (born 8 June 1978) is an Australian motorsports official.
+Michael Fausto Masi (born 8 June 1978) is a retired Australian motorsports official.
 Masi served as Formula One race director from 2019 to 2021.
-In this role, Masi oversaw the logistics of a Formula One racing weekend, ensuring all cars, tracks, and drivers conform to FIA regulations before, during, and after a race.
-Masi was removed from his position following an FIA analysis into his application of safety car procedure at the 2021 Abu Dhabi Grand Prix.
+In this role, Masi oversaw the logistics of a Formula One race weekend, ensuring all cars, tracks, and drivers conform to FIA regulations before, during, and after a race.
+Masi was removed from his position following an FIA analysis into his failure to correctly follow the safety car restart procedure at the 2021 Abu Dhabi Grand Prix.

-Early life
+Early life and education

-Masi was born in Sydney in 1978 and is of Italian descent.
-Growing up in the suburbs of Fairfield and Canada Bay, Masi initially studied marketing at TAFE before his roles in motorsport.
+Masi was born in Sydney, Australia in 1978 and is of Italian descent.
+Growing up in the suburbs of Fairfield and Canada Bay, and attended Patrician Brothers' College, Fairfield.
+Masi initially studied marketing at TAFE before his roles in motorsport.

 Career

 Early career

 Masi began his career in motor racing volunteering for Super Touring teams while still at school.
 He worked as deputy race director in the Supercars touring car racing series and at Rally Australia.
 In 2018, he was appointed by the FIA as the Formula 2 and Formula 3 deputy race director, and was appointed deputy to F1 race director Charlie Whiting.
 Masi alternated in this role between Grands Prix with Scot Elkins, who would become the race director for Formula E and the Deutsche Tourenwagen Masters.